-ASQ-3 lists the age range in the upper left corner of the cover sheet and at the top of the Information Summary Sheet.
-You can also check the Age Administration Chart (http://bit.ly/ASQ3AgeAdmin) in the ASQ-3 Quick Start Guide.
+Both ASQ-3 and ASQ:SE-2 list the age range in the upper left top of the cover sheet and at the top of the Information Summary Sheet.
+You can also check the Age Administration Chart (http://bit.ly/ASQ3AgeAdmin) in the ASQ-3 and ASQ:SE-2 Quick Start Guides.in the ASQ-3 Quick Start Guide.